Chucky80/STM32-Keypad/README.md

 ---------
 UPDATE 1:

-Library now works with all ports.
+Library now works with all GPIO ports.

 Tested on STM32F1 and STM32F4.